ABOUT THIS BLOG

 Let’s Sort Some Things Out is my attempt to expose and dispel flawed assumptions, false factual claims, faulty logic, and destructive values commentators use to advance harmful ideas concerning culture or public policy.
 Unless a commentator reveals otherwise, I assume that the commentator is proceeding in good faith (most likely in error because of indoctrination into a faulty or malevolent ideology).
 My impression is that all too often, people believe falsehoods and take firm stances on extremely complicated issues based on a combination of too few facts, lack of logic, and counterproductive values.
 When they propose a solution, they too rarely consider what Thomas Sowell says is the quintessential question concerning any policy, “At what cost?”
 My hope is that this blog expands people’s (including my own) perspectives and brings more clarity to thinking about culture and public policy.

 Likewise, more progress is possible when good policies are adopted.
-“Good policies” are those with positive effects that exceed its adverse effects.
+“Good policies” are those with positive effects that exceed its negative effects.
 Thankfully, history is replete with examples of both good and bad policies.
 Policymakers can learn from and hopefully wisely apply the lessons of the past.

 Societies, however, should also attempt to improve on good policies of the past.
 Unfortunately, history reveals that most attempts to improve on good policies fail, i.e., they do more harm than good.
 The blog contains many examples of that phenomenon.